wilr/grunt-shopify/README.md

 Default value: `''`

-If you've got your shopify files stored in a subdirectory locally (e.g in a shop/ folder), base should the name of the folder (i.e shop).
+If you've got your shopify files stored in a subdirectory locally (e.g in a shop/ folder), base should the name of the folder with the trailing slash (i.e shop/).

 #### disable_growl_notifications